Tertiary Scholarship Program

 3. You will need a referee to complete a declaration on your behalf – this cannot be completed by a friend or relative.
 Examples of suitable referees might include a teacher, case worker, school principal, registered counsellor or a past or current employer.

-5. Write your personal statement (see section 7 for details).
+5. Pay particular attention to writing your personal statement (see Section 8 for details).

 6. Sign your application form, and make sure your referee has signed it as well.
 You should be able to sign the form in Acrobat Reader, the free program that enables you to view PDFs.
 See here for more information.